 A copy of our latest policies and procedures is available at the setting.
 We work together with our families to ensure this document enables us to provide a safe, quality service for its members and the local community.
 It is reviewed anually and more frequently with changes in legislation.
 We email it to our parents requesting they take time to read through.

-This document is stored in the hall foyer when pre-school is open.
+This document is available to all parents.
 It sets out the aims and objectives of the setting, our management structure, staffing details, the curriculum and much more.
-We encourage you to take a few moments to have a look at the folder.

 We have procedures in place for the recording and sharing of information data about you and your child that is compliant with the principles of the General Data Protection Regulations (2018) as follows: